brightbox/docs.brightbox.com/content/guides/cli/image-library.md

 title: Image Library
 ---

-The image library holds disk images and snapshots.
-When you create a new server with a particular image, the build systems retrieve the image from the image library.
-When you snapshot a server, the resulting image is uploaded to the image library.
+The image library holds [Server Images](/reference/server-images/) and snapshots.
+When you create a new server with a particular Image, the build systems retrieve the Image from the Image Library.
+When you snapshot a server, the resulting Image is uploaded to the Image Library.

 ### FTP access